Made from 1942 to 1945, the seven films range from 40 to 76 minutes

 its sights on the Soviet Union instead.

-a brief summary of the attempts of foreign powers to invade Russia over
+film provides a brief summary of the attempts of foreign powers to invade

-the past seven hundred years.
-It explains why the country is such a hot
+Russia over the past seven hundred years.
+It explains why the country is

-prize and why no army in history ever succeeded in conquering it.
+such a hot prize and why no army in history ever succeeded in conquering

-of history.
-The film illustrates how the Red Army's method of fighting
+to the evidence of history.
+The film illustrates how the Red Army's method

--- a scorched-earth strategy and a reliance on guerilla and urban warfare
+of fighting -- a scorched-earth strategy and a reliance on guerilla and

--- was bound to defeat the Nazis as it had defeated every invader before
+urban warfare -- was bound to defeat the Nazis as it had defeated every

-the Soviets as a diverse and freedom-loving people, in many ways similar
+film portrays the Soviets as a diverse and freedom-loving people, in many

 Watch